Gateway Event Scripts

 For both Gateway and Client scripts, Ignition gives you the tools to quickly check the status, troubleshoot, and diagnose problems with your scripts.

 The Gateway has a special section (Gateway webpage - Status > Systems > Gateway Scripts) where you can quickly check to make sure your Gateway scripts are running properly.
 If any of your scripts have an error, you can find the details of the error to help you troubleshoot what went wrong.
 You can also find a list of logged errors for all Gateway Event Scripts under Log Activity.
-To learn more about statusing Gateway scripts and troublshooting, refer to Gateway Scripts.
+To learn more about troubleshooting Gateway scripts, refer to Gateway Scripts.

 The Console is very a important tool in Ignition for troubleshooting Client scripts.
 You can check to see if your script is working directly from the Client window, or the Designer while in Preview Mode.
 Any client scripting errors along with printouts go to the Console.
 The Console will identify the script name, error message, what line the script error is in, and a description of the problem.